spectrochempy/spectrochempy/docs/credits/seealso.rst

 `Orange-Spectroscopy Add-on <https://orange-spectroscopy.readthedocs.io/en/latest/>`_
 could be a good choice.

-If you are looking for librairies allowing the manipulation of dataset with coordinates, we advise to look at `pandas <https://pandas.pydata.org>`_ and `xarray <http://xarray.pydata.org/en/stable/>`_.
+If you are looking for libraries allowing the manipulation of dataset with coordinates, we advise to look at `pandas <https://pandas.pydata.org>`_ and `xarray <http://xarray.pydata.org/en/stable/>`_.